ROGR3/LepikJS/Readme.md

 lepik.setWindowSize(windowHandle, width, height) // Set the width and height of given window.
 On windows, the window cannot be maximized. lepik.setWindowPosition(windowHandle, x, y) // Set the width and height of given window.
-On windows, the window cannot be maximized. lepik.focusNextWindow() // Focuses next window (Alt-Tab functionality)
+On windows, the window cannot be maximized. lepik.focusNextWindow() // Focuses next window (Alt-Tab functionality) lepik.focusWindowByTitle(windowTitle) // Focuses window by the window title lepik.closeApplication(windowTitle) // Closes window by the window title lepik.openApplication(windowTitle) // Opens window by the window title

 // Global Listeners